surazgaundel/Ztripe/README.md

 # Ztripe
-Ztripe is clone version of stripe payment with submenu features on navigation bar.
+Ztripe is clone version of stripe payment with submenu features on navigation bar using context api.

 ## Installation